 To be eligible for Amazon Brand Registry, your brand must have an active registered trademark in each country where you wish to join.
 You must have a registered trademark with a valid government office.

 In the US, the trademark process can take a year or more.
 But fear not, once you have applied, been assigned a number, and are in pending status, you may apply and be approved for the Brand Registry.
 Once your case is reviewed by the Brand Registry team, you will be approved and you will unlock all of the tools it offers.

 In other countries, the trademark process may be much quicker.
-The UK trademark application is much quicker, and is usually reviewed within a month.
-Keep in mind that if you are selling in Europe, you will need to register trademarks in the UK and in the EU, now that Brexit has happened.
+The UK trademark application is quicker and is usually reviewed within a month.
+Keep in mind that if you are selling in Europe as well as the UK, you will need to register trademarks in the UK and an EU country.
+Post-Brexit, the process is a little more complicated.

 You may also choose to use the IP Accelerator program offered by Amazon.
 This program allows you to apply for a trademark and join the Brand Registry all facilitated by Amazon.